|

 If you can't get the sound you want, it is worth trying different microphones and microphone positions before reaching for the EQ (see below for more information on microphone types).

 Simply, yes.
-For every instrument or voice you want to make louder, you need a microphone.
+Unless it generates sound electronically or has an inbuilt pickup, for every instrument or voice you want to make louder, you need a microphone.
 If there are four singers and two guitarists that need to be louder, you probably need a microphone for each of them.
-"Probably" means you could in some circumstances get away with having two singers sharing one microphone, but ideally you would still use one microphone for each.
+‘Probably’ means you could in some circumstances get away with having two singers sharing one microphone, but ideally you would still use one microphone for each.
 The trombone might be loud enough on its own, but you would still need a microphone for it if:

 For general guidelines on the type of microphone suitable for any particular instrument, most manufacturers provide useful information (e.g. the Product Advisor on the AKG homepage, or Shure's Buyer's Guide).
 For other general information, read on.